 While all projectors may essentially do the same thing, there are a few key differences to note that may help you find the best option for your viewing needs.
-Below is a breakdown of the common types of projectors you’ll find on the store shelf.
+Below is a breakdown of the common types of projectors you’ll find.

-LCD, also known as Liquid Crystal Display, is a type of projector display that comprises of three panels, each coloured red, green or blue, which create the full palette of colours for the projector’s image once a light is shown through.
-LCD projectors traditionally have a better colour saturation as a result, and are priced anywhere from $100 to $5,000, giving you plenty to choose from depending on your budget.
+LCD, also known as Liquid Crystal Display, is a type of projector display that comprises of three panels, each coloured red, green or blue, which create the full palette of colours for the projector’s image once a light is shone through.
+LCD projectors traditionally have a better colour saturation as a result and tend to be a standard choice.

 Also known as DLP, Digital Light Processing is arguably the most popular type of projector, and is widely used in movie theatres.
 DLP uses a collection of miniature mirrors to reflect light, with a built-in rotating colour wheel used to reflect the colour onto the screen.
-Due to their popularity, DLP projectors are argued to be better at capturing contrasts and shadows than LCD models, with DLP models also falling into the same price bracket of a few hundred dollars to a few thousand depending on the model and brand.
+Due to their popularity, DLP projectors are argued to be better than LCD models at capturing contrasts and shadows.

 While some projectors are screwed into the wall or ceiling, other models are designed to be more portable so that you can take your movies or presentation with you on the road.
-While these models aren’t as common, and are generally available as either a DLP or LCD variant, these projectors rely on being plugged into your computer via USB cables.
+These models are becoming more popular, and are generally available as either a DLP or LCD variants.
+Some require charging for an internal battery or to be plugged into a wall depending on how long you wish to use the appliance.
 While they may not offer the same quality, it may be more convenient to use, with some models small enough to be thrown into your backpack to be taken on the go.

 What to consider when buying a projector

-- Type: With LCD and DLP projectors working slightly differently, it’s worth looking into what you plan on using your projector for.
+- Type of projector: With LCD and DLP projectors working slightly differently, it’s worth looking into what you plan on using your projector for.
 If you’re looking to primarily watch movies with it, you may prefer a model with a richer colour contrast, while you may not have to worry about that as much if you’re simply looking to showcase a presentation at work.

 - Lighting: With the picture quality dependent on the lumen count and outside light, it’s best to consider where you plan on using your projector in order to find the best fit for your needs.
 If you’re looking to set up in a home theatre with minimal lighting, a lower lumen count may be what you need, while if you’re potentially presenting at work, you may need a higher lumen count to help get the message across.